dtrungtin/actor-booking-scraper/README.md

   ]
 }
 ```

-## Compute units consumption
-Keep in mind that it is much more efficient to run one longer scrape (at least one minute) than more shorter ones because of the startup time.

-The average consumption is **1 Compute unit for 75 actor pages** scraped

 ## Notes

-* The actor will not work without proxy, i.e. if you try running it without setting a proxy, it will
-  fail with a message explaining exactly that.
-There can be a slight difference in price depending on the proxy you use.
+* The actor will not work without a proxy.
+If you try running the actor without a proxy, it will fail with a message stating exactly that.
+There could be a slight difference in price depending on the type of proxy you use.

-* Booking.com will only display maximum of 1000 results, if you need to circumvent this limitation,
-  you can utilize the `useFilters` INPUT attribute.
-However, in such case it will not be possible
-  to use any limiting filters in start URLs, because the scraper will override those.
+* Booking.com will only display a maximum of 1,000 results; if you need to circumvent this limitation, you can utilize the `useFilters` INPUT attribute.
+However, using any limiting filters in start URLs will not be possible because the scraper will override those.

-* If you need to get data about specific rooms, the crawler needs to be started with `checkIn` and
-  `checkOut` INPUT attributes (Booking.com only shows room info for specific dates).
+* If you need to get data about specific rooms, the crawler needs to be started with `checkIn` and `checkOut` INPUT attributes (Booking.com only shows room info for specific dates).

-* Booking.com sometimes returns some suggested hotels that are outside of the expected city/region as a recommendation.
-  The actor will return all of them in the crawling results so you may recognize more results than your search.
+* Booking.com may return some suggested hotels outside of the expected city/region as a recommendation.
+The actor will return all of them in the crawling results, so you may get more results than your search.

-## Changelog
-This scraper is under active development.
-We are always implementing new features and fixing bugs.
-If you would like to see a new feature, please submit an issue on GitHub.
-Check [CHANGELOG.md](https://github.com/dtrungtin/actor-booking-scraper/blob/master/CHANGELOG.md) for a list of recent updates

-## Epilogue
-Thank you for trying my actor.
-I will be very glad for a feedback that you can send to my email `dtrungtin@gmail.com`.
-If you find any bug, please create an issue on the [Github page](https://github.com/dtrungtin/actor-booking-scraper).